 In the afternoon, work off that Cuban lunch with a hike up to a viewpoint of the city on Cerro de la Vigía.
 To get there, walk on Calle Simon Bolivar away from the Plaza Mayor, through a part of town that hasn’t had the cosmetic makeover of the main center (I’m talking dirt roads, dilapidated buildings and the like) and up the hill for a good workout.

 You’ll also pass Disco Ayala, a popular disco located inside a cave.
 That night, grab a few rum-based cocktails and get ready to head to the beach in the morning.

-An off-putting aspect of Trinidad are the street hustlers, at their worst here in this otherwise colonial gem.
-After a stay here, you’ll almost begin to think your name is ‘taxi’ for the amount of times it’s shouted at you on the street.
+An off-putting aspect of Trinidad is the street hustlers, at their worst here in this otherwise colonial gem.
+After a stay here, you’ll almost begin to think your name is ‘taxi’ for the number of times it’s shouted at you on the street.